 +

-Modern Endodontics uses advanced technology, minimally invasive methods, and biocompatible materials to achieve more reliable results for your patients.
+Modern Endodontics uses advanced technology, conservative methods, and biocompatible materials to achieve more reliable results for your patients.
 However, the long-term success of root canal treatment relies heavily on the appropriate tooth restoration after the treatment is completed.

 Your referring dentist will receive a recommendation regarding this.
 You must continue to visit your dentist for general dental care.